Bektashism in Albania: Bektashism and Albanian nationalism

-Nationalist sentiment amongst Albanian Bektashis began to blossom within the second half of the 19th century - Bektashi clergy, stemming from both peasantry and wealthier social classes, were very active in Albanian national movements.
-They would spread nationalist ideas and hold national and local meetings for like-minded patriotic groups and individuals within their teqes.
-The influence of the Bektashi in this regard also extended to the local Albanian Orthodox population.
-In particular, the Bektashi clergy were crucial to the teaching of the Albanian language and the distribution of Albanian books and made enormous progress in this aspect.
-Bektashi teqes became a network of underground Albanian-language schools that would distribute books, spellers and newspapers to the local Albanian population during a time where education in the Albanian language was discouraged/minimised or outright banned by the Ottoman authorities.
-Teqes outside of Albania, such as the teqe in Cairo, supported these efforts by sending Albanian dervishes to distribute Albanian books throughout Albanian-inhabited territories.
-The Atë's, or Babas, were significant contributors to the Albanian National Awakening, culminating in some of them being imprisoned or worse for their efforts.
+Naim Frashëri, who was one of the most prominent Albanian poets, writers and activists of the Rilindja period, was strongly affiliated with the Albanian Bektashis.
+In his text - Fletore e bektashinjët (The Bektashi Notebook; 1896) - Frashëri explained and to an extent founded the novel theological and practical principles of Bektashism and the organisational rules surrounding its functioning.
+Frashëri's text is devoid of religious fanaticism, mystification and dogmatism, and it insists on ethics and moral principles.
+Under Frashëri's intellectual influence, the development of Albanian Bektashism showed that esoteric knowledge was not exclusive to a particular genealogical lineage more so than any other Sufi order, but instead acquired via spiritual progression that was closely related to the expression of Albanian national sentiments and the implementation of patriotism as the highest of virtues.

+The Atës, or Babas, were significant contributors to the Albanian National Awakening, culminating in some of them being imprisoned or suffering more severe punishments for their efforts.
 Although they were part of the Muslim community and had contributed to the advancement of Albanian literature in Arabic script, the Albanian Bektashis supported and promoted the use of the Latin script for the Albanian alphabet.
 Efforts by the Young Turks to send imams and dervishes to promote the use of the Arabic script by winning over the Bektashi clergy were thwarted and ignored.
 The Bektashi clergy created and operated several 'clubs' and patriotic societies in 20th century Albania, and their primary goal was to promote teaching in the Albanian language and to distribute Albanian literature.
 In southern Albania, the Bektashi strongly supported armed çeta groups and their anti-Ottoman activities; the Bektashi teqes were usually in isolated areas out of the reach of Turkish authorities, hence they could support these groups and practically act as the headquarters of Albanian nationalist movements.
 Teqes would also be the point of communication between çetas and the supporting civilian population.
 Many instances exist where an Atë and his teqe have furthered the Albanian national cause by spreading awareness about it, educating Albanian populations or supporting and harbouring çeta groups.